CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/brno-site/faq.md

 	A newly created VM will respond to SSH connection attempts in different ways as it moves through the setup stages:

 	* A) VM is booting and network is being established.
-At this stage, there is no functional connection point, and connection attempts will timeout.
+At this stage, there is no functional connection point, and connection attempts will time out.
 	* B) SSH connection is being set.
 At the start of its lifetime, a VM runs the cloud-init process, which enables SSH authentication with the user's SSH key.
-A connection is refused, because it can't verify the user.  	* C) Connection is finally successfull.
+A connection is refused, because it can't verify the user.
+  	* C) Connection is finally successful.
 All setup processes are finished.

-	When a (ssh) brute-force attack is attempted, scenario is very similar.
+	When a (SSH) brute-force attack is attempted, the scenario is similar.
 Repeated unsuccessful (unauthorized) connections to the VM are made (resulting in connection reset or timeout).
-Once the attacker passes the right credentials, gets connected and logged.

-  Therefore, when security systems discover such suspicious series of unsuccessfull connections followed by successful one, they likely block Your IP address to the allocated cloud VMs.
+Once the attacker passes the right credentials, gets connected and logged.Therefore, when security systems discover such suspicious series of unsuccessful connections followed by successful one, they likely block Your IP address to the allocated cloud VMs.

 	## Best practices for accessing cloud resources without getting blocked

 	The key practices helping to avoid source IP address blockage are:

-	* connect to cloud infrastructure via single public facing jump / bastion node (using [sshuttle](https://github.com/sshuttle/sshuttle#readme) or [ssh ProxyJump](https://www.jeffgeerling.com/blog/2022/using-ansible-playbook-ssh-bastion-jump-host) or eventually [ssh ProxyCommand](https://blog.ruanbekker.com/blog/2020/10/26/use-a-ssh-jump-host-with-ansible/))
+	* connect to cloud infrastructure via single public facing jump/bastion node (using [sshuttle](https://github.com/sshuttle/sshuttle#readme) or [ssh ProxyJump](https://www.jeffgeerling.com/blog/2022/using-ansible-playbook-ssh-bastion-jump-host) or eventually [ssh ProxyCommand](https://blog.ruanbekker.com/blog/2020/10/26/use-a-ssh-jump-host-with-ansible/))
 	* use OpenStack API to watch whether VM is ACTIVE
   * relax public IP try-connect loop timing
 	* configure SSH client to [reuse connection for instance with `-o ControlMaster=auto -o ControlPersist=60s`](https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Multiplexing)